Blue box: Automating dialing

-Originally, all calls were routed manually by an operator who would look for small light bulbs that would illuminate when the user picked up the phone.
-They would connect a handset to the line, ask the user who they were calling, and then connect a cable between two phone jacks to complete the call.
+Originally, all calls were routed manually by an operator who would look for small light bulbs that would illuminate when a subscriber picked up the phone to make a call.
+The operator would connect a handset to the line, ask the user who they were calling, and then connect a cable between two phone jacks to complete the call.
 If the user was placing a long-distance call, the local operator would first talk to an operator at the remote exchange using one of the trunk lines between the two locations.
 When the local operator heard the remote customer come on the line, they would connect their local customer to the same trunk line to complete the call.

 The calling process began to be automated from the earliest days of the telephone system.
 Increasingly sophisticated electromechanical systems would use the changes in voltage to start the connection process.
-The rotary dial was introduced around 1904 to operate these switches; the dial rapidly connects and disconnects the line, a process known as pulse dialing.
-In common systems, these periodic changes in voltage caused a stepper motor to rotate one position for each digit, and longer delays to switch from one rotary switch to another.
-When enough digits had been decoded, typically seven in North America, connections between each rotor would select a single line, the customer being dialed.
+The rotary dial was introduced around 1904 to operate these switches; the dial repeatedly rapidly connects and disconnects the line, a process known as pulse dialing.
+In common systems, these periodic changes in voltage caused a stepper motor to rotate one position for each pulse of a digit, with longer pauses to switch from one rotary switch to another.
+When enough digits had been decoded, typically seven in North America, connections between the rotors would select a single line, the customer being dialed.

-The concept of using voltages to complete the call worked well for the local exchange where the distance between the customer and exchange office might be on the order of a few kilometers.
-Over longer distances, the capacitance of the lines filter out any rapid changes in voltage and dialing flashes do not reach the remote office in clean form.
-Through this period, long-distance calls still required operator intervention.
+The idea of using changing voltages to complete the call worked well for the local exchange where the distance between the customer and exchange office might be on the order of a few kilometers.
+Over longer distances, the capacitance of the lines filter out any rapid changes in voltage and dialing pulses do not reach the remote office in clean form, so that long-distance calls still required operator intervention.
 As telephone use grew, long-distance calling in particular, telephone companies were increasingly interested in automating this type of connection.

 Long-distance direct dialing

 To address this need, the Bell System adopted a second system on the circuits that connected the exchanges.
 When the user dialed a long-distance number, indicated in North America by dialing a "1" at the beginning of the number, the call was switched to a separate system known as a "tandem".
 The tandem would then buffer the remaining digits and decode the number to see which remote exchange was being dialed, generally using the area code for this purpose.
-They would then look for a free trunk line between the two exchanges; if none were available the tandem would play the reorder signal (the "fast busy") to tell the user to try the call again later.
+They would then look for a free trunk line between the two exchanges; if none were available the tandem would play the "fast busy" reorder signal to tell the user to try again later.